VictorioBerra/js-cognito-auth-example/README.md

-# This is an Example Project
-## Learn how to use AWS API Gateway AWS_IAM Authentication via Cognito Federated Identities using Cognito User Pool logins.
+## Build serverless applications using AWS API Gateway AWS_IAM Authentication via Cognito Federated Identities using Cognito User Pool logins with this sample code for the web.

 ![AWS Stack](AWSStack.png)